Medical Waste Produced in Schools

 As a new school year approaches, schools should revisit their medical waste procedures.
 Schools serving students of all ages provide some degree of medical and safety services, generating medical waste.
-Whether you dispense medications, preform first-aid, or offer on-campus health services; you will need to safely handle and dispose of medical waste materials.
+Whether you dispense medications, perform first-aid, or offer on-campus health services; you will need to know proper medical waste management for schools.

-Waste Materials Produced in Schools
+Medical Waste Management in Schools

 Infectious Waste